ZIP Code Database Alternatives (free & low-cost)

-You can buy repackaged USPS ZIP Code data from several sources for under $50 and often can get census data for free.
-When choosing, a little research and some familiarity will help.
+You can buy repackaged USPS ZIP Code data from several sources for under $50 and often can get a ZIP-Code-like database derived from the census bureau for free.
+When choosing, it’s good to have some familiarity with this industry.

-- Don't trust ZIP Code review sites pretending to be unbiased.
-We know of no legitimate independent reviewers of ZIP Code data products to-date
+- Don't trust "unbiased" review sites.
+We know of no legitimate independent reviewers of ZIP Code data to-date.

-- Determine when the data was last updated and the update schedule
+- Determine when the data was last updated and how often it's updated.

 Watch our ZCTA vs. ZIP Code video.

 - Be aware that Census data does not have every ZIP Code (only for General Delivery).
 This misses a large percentage of the ZIPs.